aws-samples/qnabot-on-aws-plugin-samples/README.md

 ## Post-Deployment

-### (Optional) Modify Third Party API Keys in Secrets Manager

-When your CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab.
-Use the link for `APIKeySecret` to open AWS Secrets Manager to inspect or edit your API Key in `Secret value`.

 ### Configure QnABot to use your new LLM function

 When your CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab